-FRS 111 and the Revised FRS 28 are effective for financial periods beginning on or after 1 January 2014.
+FRS 111 Joint Arrangements and the Revised FRS 28 Investments in Associates and Joint Ventures are effective for financial periods beginning on or after 1 January 2014.

 FRS 111 classifies joint arrangements either as joint operations or joint ventures.
 Joint operation is a joint arrangement whereby the parties that have joint control of the arrangement have rights to the assets and obligations for the liabilities relating to the arrangement, whereas joint venture is a joint arrangement whereby the parties that have joint control of the arrangement have rights to the net assets of the arrangement.